kyv3-v2/Zirconium-1.3.2/README.md

-bad oyvey paste, i didnt check it...anyway dont run this shittery
+# bad oyvey paste,the rat is in net/jodah/typetools/util...dont run it